 The D^2EPC project aims to modernize the energy certification processes in a digital and dynamic way.
 The proposed certification procedure has been mapped to a set of business scenarios and their relevant use cases.
-The implementation of the developed methodology in the pilot buildings is planned to be carried out in such a way that will cover the entire spectrum of the business scenarios along with their respective Use Cases.
-Further information about the scope of each BS and UC can be found in D1.4 "D^2EPC Framework Architecture and Specifications v1".
+The implementation of the developed methodology in the pilot buildings was expected to be carried out in such a way that covers the entire spectrum of the business scenarios along with their respective Use Cases.
+Further information about the scope of each BS and UC can be found in D1.9 "D^2EPC Framework Architecture and Specifications v3".

-The cross matching of each pilot building with the relevant BS and UC will be carried out under Task 5.3 and presented in D5.4 "D^2EPC Pilots Demonstration v1".
+The cross matching of each pilot building with the relevant BS and UC has been carried out under Task 5.3 and presented in D5.8 "D^2EPC Pilots Demonstration v2".

-Table 1: D^2EPC Business Groups, Business Scenarios and Use Cases Business Group A: Issuance of Energy Performance Certificates BS1 Definition of buildings energy class and whether minimum requirements are met for Asset Rating UC1.1 Extract and Verify Data from BIM UC1.2 Issue a D^2EPC asset EPC UC1.3 Issue an SRI report UC1.4 Asset Rating Indicator Assessment Report UC1.5 Provide Design recommendations for performance improvements UC1.6 Asset Rating as a service BS2 Definition of buildings energy class and whether minimum requirements are met for Operational Rating UC2.1 Extract and Verify Data from Measurements for the Digital Twin UC2.2 Issue a D^2EPC operational EPC UC2.3 Operational Rating Indicator Assessment Report UC2.4 Provide Operational recommendations for performance improvements UC2.5 Operational Rating as a service Busines s Group B: EPC Monitoring, Evaluation & Recommendation BS3 Provision of (near) real-time building information, deviations, and recommendations UC3.1 Provide real-time building information UC3.2 Provide information on as-designed/in-operation deviations UC3.3 Provide regular recommendations for improving operational energy performance & conditions in terms of health and comfort. ss Group C: Evaluation and Benchmarking of more certificates for policy making / ing / business purposes BS4 Provision of district/area level of EPC statistics for third party stakeholders UC4.1 Area/District Level Visualisation of dynamic (aspect of time) energy performance information for asset rating UC4.2 Area/District Level Visualisation of (near) real-time energy performance information for operational rating UC4.3 Building performance benchmarking statistics for operational standardization BS5 Provision of dEPC statistics related to materials, assets, etc. for promoting "greener" equipment campaigns UC5.1 Provision and Visualization of correlation of building materials and energy performance UC5.2 Provision and Visualisation of correlation of building assets/systems and energy performance
+Table 1: D^2EPC Business Groups, Business Scenarios and Use Cases Business Group A: Issuance of Energy Performance Certificates BS1 Definition of buildings energy class and whether minimum requirements are met for Asset Rating UC1.1 Extract and Verify Data from BIM UC1.2 Issue a D^2EPC asset EPC UC1.3 Issue an SRI report UC1.4 Asset Rating Indicator Assessment Report (LCC, LCA) UC1.5 Provide Design recommendations for performance improvements UC1.6 Asset Rating as a service BS2 Definition of buildings energy class and whether minimum requirements are met for Operational Rating UC2.1 Extract and Verify Data from Measurements for the Digital Twin UC2.2 Issue a D^2EPC operational EPC UC2.3 Operational Rating Indicator Assessment Report (LCC, HC&W) UC2.4 Provide Operational recommendations for performance improvements UC2.5 Operational Rating as a service Busines s Group B: EPC Monitoring, Evaluation & Recommendation BS3 Provision of (near) real-time building information, deviations, and recommendations UC3.1 Provide (near) real-time building information UC3.2 Provide information on as-designed/in-operation deviations UC3.3 Provide regular recommendations for improving operational energy performance & conditions in terms of health and comfort. ss Group C: Evaluation and Benchmarking of more certificates for policy making / ing / business purposes BS4 Provision of regional level of EPC statistics for third party stakeholders UC4.1 Regional Level Visualisation of dynamic (aspect of time) energy performance information for asset-based EPCs UC4.2 Regional Level benchmarking and statistics comparison between regions UC4.3 Building performance statistics for operational rating of pilot buildings and 3d visualisation BS5 Provision of dEPC statistics related to materials, assets, etc. for promoting "greener" equipment campaigns UC5.1 Provision and Visualization of correlation of building materials and energy performance UC5.2 Provision and Visualisation of correlation of building assets/systems and energy performance